 To enable people to share knowledge, the Nearly Wild Exploration website provides a continually updated set of blogs, as well as videos.
 In 2019, we will be opening up membership, which will increase the ways to learn and share knowledge; members will be able to access free downloads, get discounts on training and workshops, and be invited to socials to meet other Explorers and Providers.

 We’re thinking about people and nature in the widest sense, such as mountain biking in heritage landscapes, canoeing with wildlife; learning eco-technologies; building with recycled materials; learning country crafts and how they shaped the countryside; getting out adventuring and travel; finding out how to identify the birds in your garden or the plants in your local country park….. anything and everything about nature …. near and far, urban and rural, wild and not so wild.… .

 We want to be able to support people on a journey of exploration of the natural world around them, whether very local to home and as part of their everyday lives, or whether something much further afield and very different to their usual experiences.
-Through the Nearly Wild Exploration portal, we are providing a directory that shows just how much is out there for them, where it is, and what exactly is on offer.
-But the information portal is only part of the picture; we are also offering services directly that we hope will help people in their journey of exploration of the natural world in other ways, such as personal development training based on ecological principles.
+Through Nearly Wild Exploration , we are providing a directories that show just how much is out there for them, where it is, and what exactly is on offer.
+But the information is only part of the picture; we are also offering information and services directly that we hope will help people in their journey of exploration of the natural world in other ways, such as personal development training based on ecological principles.

 WHY CALL IT Nearly Wild Exploration?